justinleetyler/justinleetyler.github.io/log.md

 2011-10.
 Foresters, The.
 823

 2011-10.
-B The Greener Shore / Morgan Llywelyn.
+B.  The Greener Shore / Morgan Llywelyn.
 813. We know who we are by knowing what we have done.

 2011-10.
 Illuminator, The.
 813

 2011-10.
-Philosophy :.
+Philosophy.
 190

 2011-10.
 Responsible Self, The.
 171